StephanieWyt/RDGCN/README.md

 > Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a little bit (±1%) when running code repeatedly.

-> If you have any difficulty or question in running code and reproducing experiment results, please email to wyting@pku.edu.cn.
+> If you have any questions about reproduction, please feel free to email to wyting@pku.edu.cn.

 ## Citation